koenaad/Advent-of-Code-2018/README.md

 ##### 15/12 (Day 12)

 Found a solution, but it doesn't scale well over a couple of 1000's of generations.
 Tried to parallelize the pattern matching, but that was obviously not sufficient.
 There is probably another solution...

+##### 16/12 (Day 13)

+This was hard to get structured.
+It works, but my domain is spread all over.
+Should probably spend some time refactoring this... some day.